At-risk and Displaced Arts Workers

 A man, a refugee, is seen through the barrier of steel fencing.

-What do we mean by (En)forced mobility?
+What do we mean by at-risk and displaced mobility?

-(En)forced mobility refers to an artist or a cultural professional whose mobility is not purely voluntary.
+At-risk and displaced refers to an artist or a cultural professional whose mobility is not purely voluntary.
 It can be linked to taking up a professional opportunity in another country or region, such as a performance, exhibition, residency or study, but there is a definite element of constraint.

-An artist / cultural professional may have moved location to avoid censorship and persecution, armed conflict, natural disasters, violations of human rights including freedom of sexual orientation, extreme poverty, or other difficulties that made them need to leave their home.
+An artist/cultural professional may have moved location to avoid censorship and persecution, armed conflict, natural disasters, violations of human rights including freedom of sexual orientation, extreme poverty, or other difficulties that made them need to leave their home.
 They may be constrained to stay in a country they assumed would only be a temporary stay, due to pandemic health restrictions.
 Their visa may be temporary; their civic status may be in flux: they may have been denied citizenship, be seeking asylum, have gained (or not) refugee status, be clandestine or simply classed as a migrant.

 Activities